feyroozecode/mynita-compose/README.md

+# Just a Hoby clone of Money Transfer App to higlight Jetpack Compose Project with good architecture
 # Building and Running the App in Android Studio

 This guide provides instructions on how to build and run the app in Android Studio.